BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 **WARGEAR**

-- Hand weapon
+- [Hand Weapon]
-- throwing weapons
+- [Throwing Weapons]
-- smoke bombs
+- Smoke Bombs

 **HEROIC ACTIONS**

-- Heroic Defence
+- [Heroic Defence]
-- Heroic Strike
+- [Heroic Strike]

 **SPECIAL RULES**

-- Backstabbers
+- [Backstabbers]
-- Bane of Kings
+- [Bane of Kings]
-- Stalk Unseen
+- [Stalk Unseen]

 - **Smoke Bombs** `ACTIVE`

-Throwing weapons with Strength 1.
+[Throwing weapons][Throwing Weapons] with Strength 1.
 Any target hit, but not slain, must immediately spend a point of Will or suffer the effects of the Transfix Magical Power, and have their Fight value halved until the End Phase of the turn.
 If Dalamyr rolls a 1 on the To Hit roll, then he has run out of supply and cannot use smoke bombs again for the rest of the game.

 - **Preternatural Agility** `ACTIVE`